HD60Hz/squad-lab1-store/README.md

         removed = store["inventory"].pop(index)
         store['items_count'] -= removed.quantity

-        print("Product has been removed : {!r}".format(removed))
+        print("Product has been removed: {!r}".format(removed))

     except ValueError:
         print("You must provide a product id")
     except IndexError:
         print("You must choose an existing product")
 ```
-When we choose the command 3 corresponding to removing existing product we get :
+When we choose the command 3 corresponding to removing existing product we get:

 Result:
 <pre>
 Choose a product> 0
-Product has been removed : Product(name='screen', price=600.0, quantity=3)
+Product has been removed: Product(name='screen', price=600.0, quantity=3)
 </pre>

 Re-listing the inventory will prove that the chosen product is removed